The Euracademy 6th Summer Academy of 2007

 Upon arrival they received the draft Thematic Guide to "Culture and Sustainable Rural Development".
 A second edition of this, will be revised and enriched in the light of the Summer Academy and will be prepared and printed as a book.

 The 6th Summer Academy welcomed about 60 participants, who shared their experiences, acquired new knowledge and skills and benefited from the wide networking opportunities offered by Euracademy Association.
 Click here to check the event's programme.

 On the first day there was an open space session, where participants introduced themselves and expressed their individual objectives and expectations from the Summer Academy.
 During the afternoon there was an introductory lecture by Peter Howard on Rural Heritage, Rural Culture and Global Culture.
 In the evening an international dinner was organised, where the most typical meals and drinks from the home countries of participants were served.
 This had been a great opportunity for everyone to meet in a more informal way and of course to get a small taste of each others' culture and culinary heritage.

-On the second day three lectures were given, the first on "Culture and Sustainable Rural Development" by Dr. Jane Downes (UK), the second on "Preservation of Culture: the museum of the 21st century" by Michel Colardelle (FR) and the third on "Eco-meuseums and Local Development" by Dr. Mauricio Maggi (IT).
+On the second day three lectures were given, the first on "Cultural Heritage and Sustainable Rural Development" by Dr. Jane Downes (UK), the second on "Preservation of Culture: the rural museum of the 21st century" by Michel Colardelle (FR) and the third on "Preservation of Culture: the Rural Museum of the 21st Century" by Dr. Mauricio Maggi (IT).
 After each lecture small group discussions and workshops followed with the active participation of all students.